Tinkerforge/doc/en/source/Software/API_Bindings_Shell.rst

 Shell - API Bindings
 ====================

-**Requirements**: Python 2.5 or newer with argparse module, Python 3 is also supported

 The Shell bindings allow you to control :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` from your shell scripts.
 The :ref:`ZIP file <downloads_bindings_examples>` for the bindings contains: